 3. Ease of Use

 Konsole is the default terminal that ships with the KDE desktop.
-It is arguably one of the best Linux terminal emulators and is suitable for both new and advanced users.
+It is arguably one of the best Linux terminal emulators and is suitable for new and advanced users.
 Some of its best features include the support for split view, ssh bookmarking, dolphin integration, notification alerts, true color fonts, profile customization, font ligature, and many more.
 Moreover, users can embed Konsole directly into their desktop without displacing existing windows.

 However, since Konsole provides a lot of features, it is not the best terminal in terms of memory usage.
-Although it’s highly unlikely to throttle systems with modest resources.
+However, it’s highly unlikely to throttle systems with modest resources.
 So overall, Konsole is a great choice for performing everyday tasks as well as for advanced scenarios.
 If you want your Linux terminal to be as much flexible as possible, you’re going to love Konsole.

 5. KDE Applications